21 Best Day trips from Bristol (for both locals and visitors)

 Best Places to visit within 1 hour of Bristol

-Let’s start by the easy day outs.
+Let’s start by the easy days out.
 You will find here the best places to visit outside Bristol.
 They are all located within 1-hour of the city and will be perfect if you want to stay local.

 Bath in England

-Bath is one of the largest cities in the county of Somerset and the perfect local if you are looking for day trips from Bristol.
-Rich in history, beautiful architecture, quaint streets filled with boutique shops and restaurants.
+Bath is one of the largest cities in the county of Somerset and one of the best day trips from Bristol for history buffs and Bridgerton fans.

-HOW TO GET TO BATH FROM BRISTOL: Bath is notorious for being one of the best day trips from Bristol by train so, yes, the best way to get to Bath is to take the train!
+HOW TO GET TO BATH FROM BRISTOL: The best way is to take the train.

-It’s only 20 minutes, quite cheap and you will arrive in the city centre.
+It’s only 20 minutes, quite cheap and you will arrive in the centre.
 See prices here.

 Although you can drive there, it will take you a bit more time and you will have to pay for car park.
 All in all, if you have to choose between the car and the train, take the train!

-Near the village of Cheddar, you will find the Cheddar Gorge.
-A limestone gorge in the Mendip Hills has rugged terrain and beautiful scenery.
+It’s home to the stunning Cheddar Gorge, a limestone gorge in the Mendip Hills with a rugged terrain and beautiful scenery.

-This is also the location of the oldest complete skeleton, known as cheddar man, which is believed to be 9000 years old.
-It was found there in 1903.
+You’ll also find the oldest complete skeleton, known as cheddar man, which is believed to be 9000 years old.
+It was found in Gough’s Cave in 1903.

 HOW TO GET TO CHEDDAR GORGE FROM BRISTOL: The best way to get there is by car.
 Not only is it the easiest way but it’s also a very scenic drive.